securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 This method:

-* Compiles all provided setings to a Plan object.
-Plan is the central place where all actors in federation look up their parameters.
+* Compiles all provided settings to a Plan object.
+The Plan is the central place where all actors in federation look up their parameters.
 * Saves plan.yaml to the :code:`plan/` folder inside the workspace.
 * Serializes interface objects on the disk.
 * Prepares :code:`requirements.txt` for remote Python environment setup.
-* Compressess the whole workspace to an archive.
+* Compresses the whole workspace to an archive.
 * Sends the experiment archive to the Director so it may distribute the archive across the Federation and start the *Aggregator*.

 Observing the Experiment execution